 Keywords: Parmesan Couscous

-This came together so quickly and easily.
+This recipe comes together so quickly and easily.
 I’ve eaten this as a main dish but you could also serve it with your favorite protein and turn it into a side dish!

-The flavors reminded me a little bit of this Parmesan orzo pasta.
-That’s another great quick and easy side dish!
+The flavors and simplicity of this dish reminded me of this Parmesan orzo pasta.
+It’s another great quick and easy side dish.
 It’s great when you’re short on time but still want a flavorful meal.

 Have you ever made couscous?